gowthamthotakura/Developing-Back-End-Apps-with-Node.js-and-Express_expressBookReviews/README.md

 I have enhanced the code using Promises, Callbacks or Async/Await functions to allow multiple users to interact with the applications simultaneously without waiting for each other’s operations to complete.

-The project knowledge:
-* How to write code that implements session and JWT authentication that only allows logged-in users to perform specified operations.
-* Writing a RESTful web service given skeleton code using the Express framework.
-* How to generate code that uses promises, callbacks, and/or Async/Await functions to allow multiple users to interact with an application simultaneously.